 To ensure members have complied with this provision, CCO’s registration renewal will require members registered in the General (i.e. active) class of registration for the entire CE cycle, to report on their CE activities every two years.

 CE Reporting is required to be made online through the Member Portal.
 Members can report on their CE activities for the current CE Cycle (July 1, 2018 – June 30, 2020) using the member portal.
-Reporting must be completed by December 31, 2020.
+Please note, due to the COVID-19 pandemic, CCO is extending the time period to complete the continuing education (CE) requirements for the current CE cycle (July 1, 2018 – June 30, 2020) until January 4, 2021.
+Members may continue to log and report their hours through the member portal.
+Members should choose online CE activities or virtual events and should not feel compelled to attend live events in order to fulfill CE requirements.
+Reporting must be completed by January 4, 2021.

 CE activities must reflect those areas identified as needing improvement in members’ completed self assessments, peer and practice assessments and other areas of interest.
 In addition, CE activities must relate to chiropractic practice, and should enhance members’ professional knowledge base so they can provide the best chiropractic care possible to the public of Ontario.